-- d) Use of Estimates and Judgements (continued) - (v) The application of IFRS 16 requires the Company to make judgments that affect the valuation of the right-of-use assets and the valuation of lease liabilities.
-These include: determining agreements in scope of IFRS 16, determining the contract term and determining the interest rate used for discounting of future cash flows.
-The lease term determined by the Company is comprised of the non-cancellable period of lease agreements, periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
-The present value of the lease payment is determined using a discount rate representing the rate of a commercial mortgage rate, observed in the period when the lease agreement commences or is modified. - (vi) In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
+- d) Use of Estimates and Judgements (continued) - (v) In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, customers, economies, and financial markets globally, potentially leading to an economic downturn.
 It has also disrupted the normal operations of many businesses, including the Company's.
 This outbreak could decrease spending, adversely affect and harm our business and results of operations.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.